 For example, you can set a location-based reminder to pull up your grocery list right when you get to the store or set a time-based reminder to make sure you never miss those deadlines.
 You can also share these notes with your colleagues and keep everyone on the same page.

-Keep allows users to quickly filter and search for notes by color and other attributes like lists with images, audio notes with reminders or shared notes.
-Google Keep’s audio transcription capabilities allow users to voice their thoughts using the audio button and transcribe the text.
-Keep keeps you notes always synced on your devices- smartphone, tablet, and PC so that you have everything you need, right where you want it.
+This note-taking app allows users to quickly filter and search for notes by color and other attributes like lists with images, audio notes with reminders or shared notes.

-If you are a fan of paper notebooks and want a digital experience that emulates the same look and feel, OneNote is the note taking app for you.
+If you are a fan of paper notebooks and want a digital experience that emulates the same look and feel, OneNote is the best note-taking app for you.

 Each page in One Note feels like writing on a real piece of paper.
 You can start writing anywhere on the page, add images, audio files, videos, highlights, notes, to-do lists and much more.

 It even has a web clipper to add content from around the web and save it directly to your OneNote notebook.
 If you are already a fan or a hardcore user of the Windows operating system, OneNote can be a welcome addition to your productivity family.

 Zoho Notebook is part of the Zoho productivity suite of apps.
-Notebook allows users to organize notes as Notecards.
-To add an extra layer of organization, it also lets you add you note card into separate notebooks.
+The notebook allows users to organize notes as Notecards.
+To add an extra layer of organization, it also lets you add your notecard into separate notebooks.